‘Should I use a recruiter?’ Here are 6 scenarios where you should not.

 Outpost Recruitment founder, Ruairi Spillane, has spent five years placing jobseekers with Canada’s top construction and engineering companies in permanent roles.
 Jobseekers often ask themselves ‘should I use a recruiter?’, and in this opinion piece, Ruairi outlines six scenarios where jobseekers should instead apply to companies in those industries directly.

 As a job seeker, the idea of outsourcing your job search sounds fantastic.
 The job search often starts with a buzz of excitement and suddenly week or two later, it’s a very different story.
 Finding employment in Canada is an extremely slow process.
-Engaging with the right recruiter can help set your expectations, establish a clear strategy and provide you with trusted advisor.
+Engaging with the right recruiter can help set your expectations, provide you with a trusted advisor and establish a clear strategy.
 That said, outsourcing your search to a recruiter is not always the best choice.

 What are my options?